Memory Commands

 reproduction | Creating, teaching, legacy |

-kernle -a claire drive set curiosity 0.8 --focus "AI" --focus "memory systems"
+kernle -s my-project drive set curiosity 0.8 --focus "AI" --focus "memory systems"

 Satisfy Drive